AlexMakowiecki/cookie-consent/README.md

         - ```HTML
           <button type="button"><button> <!--- To make buttons that not activate the submit event --->
           ```
+    - **required** input attribute, to prevent the user from submitting the form if the input has no value.
     - **name** input attribute, to later manage the data entered in Javascript, using FormData.
     - **FormData** to manage the data entered in the form, in Javascript.
       - ```Javascript